Deltares/CoSMoS/docs/_build/html/_sources/manual/output.rst.txt

 ^^^^^^^^^^^^

 CoSMoS output is presented in a webviewer which provides an interactive method of viewing the results for the different scenarios and model output.
-The webviewer can be found under *webviewers/webviewer_name* and is structured as follows:
+The webviewer can be found under *webviewers/webviewer_name* and is structured as listed below.
+All model results are automatically transferred to the webviewer folder.
+The only thing you need to do is open the webviewer file (*index.html*)!

 .. include:: examples/webviewer_folder.txt
        :literal: